NikoleMolina/flask_demo/README.md

 12. Create and change to a new local development branch ```git checkout b development```

 13. Continue working with the project as you normally would.

+- [ ] add web form for users
+- [ ] collect web form data and manipulate
+- [ ] read API data from another source
+- [ ] read database data from a RDBMS